zeek/zeek-docs/doc/scripts/policy/frameworks/management/config.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``"0.0.0.0"``

-   The fallback listen address if more specific adddresses, such as the controller's :zeek:see:`Management::Controller::listen_address` remains empty.
+   The fallback listen address if more specific addresses, such as the controller's :zeek:see:`Management::Controller::listen_address` remains empty.
 Unless redefined, this listens on all interfaces.